lando/drupal/examples/drupal11-mysql84/README.md

 # Should use site-local drush if installed
 cd drupal11
-lando composer require drush/drush lando exec appserver -- which drush | grep "/app/vendor/bin/drush"
+lando composer require drush/drush --no-interaction lando exec appserver -- which drush | grep "/app/vendor/bin/drush"

 # Should be able to install drupal
 cd drupal11
-lando drush si --db-url=mysql://drupal11:drupal11@database/drupal11 -y
+lando drush site:install --db-url=mysql://drupal11:drupal11@database/drupal11 -y

 # Should be able to enable and access jsonapi
 cd drupal11